forfudan/MojoMiji/src/docs/apply/design.md

 To represent a matrix in Mojo, we need to define a struct that contains the following fields:

-- type: a `DType` value that indicates the data type of the elements in the matrix, e.g., `int64`, `float32`, `bool`, etc. This is similar to the `dtype` argument in NumPy.
+- `dtype`: a `DType` value that indicates the data type of the elements in the matrix, e.g., `int64`, `float32`, `bool`, etc. This is similar to the `dtype` argument in NumPy.
 However, we can make use of the parameterization feature of Mojo to make the matrix type known at the compile time.
-- data: a one-dimensional array-like data structure (e.g., `List`) that stores all the elements of the matrix on the heap.
+- `data`: a one-dimensional array-like data structure (e.g., `List`) that stores all the elements of the matrix on the heap.
+- `size`: an integral value that stores the total number of elements in the matrix.
-- size: a tuple that stores the size of the matrix, i.e., the number of rows and columns.
+- `shape`: a tuple that stores the shape of the matrix, i.e., the number of rows and columns.
+The shape and size are related: `size == shape[0] * shape[1]`.
-- strides: a tuple that stores the strides of the matrix, i.e., how many elements we need to skip to access the next row or column.
+- `strides`: a tuple that stores the strides of the matrix, i.e., how many elements we need to skip to access the next row or column.
 Since we use row-major order, the strides will be `(n, 1)`, where `n` is the number of columns in the matrix.
 Thus, this field is optional, as we can always calculate the strides from the size of the matrix.
 Nevertheless, we will keep it for convenience and allow you to extend the matrix type to support column-major order in the future.

+Additional fields to consider in future:

-- flags: a mapping table that stores information on the memory layout of the matrix, e.g., whether it is row-major or column-major, whether it is contiguous or not, etc. This field is also optional, as we always ensure, by design, that the matrix is contiguous in memory and is of row-major order.
-However, we will keep it for convenience and allow you to extend the matrix type to support column-major order or data referencing.
+- `flags`: a mapping table that stores information on the memory layout of the matrix, e.g., whether it is row-major or column-major, whether it is contiguous or not, etc. This field can be optional if we always ensure, by design, that the matrix is contiguous in memory and is of row-major order.
+However, when you introduce data referencing in future, you need this field to keep track that of the memory layout as well as the ownership.

 ## Methods of the matrix type